 - apply Decision-Making Models to determine how to intelligently plan outings

-- understand various avalanche transceiver designs, uses, limitations, and how to best choose AVI gear and make informed purchases
+- understand various avalanche equipment designs, uses, limitations, and how to best choose AVI gear and make informed purchases

-- practice the most modern search techniques to find buried victims (with and w/o beacons)
+- practice the most modern search techniques to locate and extricate buried victims (with and w/o beacons)

-- learn about the strong psychological factors influencing group decisions (i.e. ‘Herding Instinct’; Dynamicity’ effects), and the mistakes most often made in risky situations
+- learn about the strong psychological factors influencing decision-makings (i.e. Heuristic Traps, the ‘Herding Instinct’; Group Dynamicity effects), and the mistakes most often made in risky situations